 In your app, use Modes to select a camera and choose Disarmed, Home or Away.

-Yes, Ring offers a 1-year equipment warranty.
-This is decent, but we’d like to see this extended to 2-3 years.
+Yes, Ring offers a one-year equipment warranty.
+This is decent, but we’d like to see this extended to two to three years.

 Yes, all Ring cameras work with Alexa.
 If you have an Amazon Echo Show, you can use it for hands-free control of your Ring camera.